scalacenter/scalafix/website/src/main/tut/docs/rules/DisableUnless.md

 ## Configuration

 By default, this rule does allows all symbols.
-To disallow a symbols in a block:
+To disallow symbols in a block:
 ```
 DisableUnless.symbols = [
   {